Check out this article from the Sydney Morning Herald: "Make sure you're covered before you ride" - and the readers' comments are interesting too.

 How can I insure my bike?

 Home and content insurance will often provide cover for your bike when it is parked or stored at home.
 Read the Product Disclosure Statement of your policy to check the details.
-For example, you may need to specify your bike details for it to be covered, and electric bikes may not be covered at all.
+For example, you may need to specify your bike details for it to be covered, and (be warned) electric bikes may not be covered at all.